-The headteacher is responsible for:

-- The day-to-day implementation and management of this policy and all relevant procedures across the school. - Appointing a member of the SLT to the Attendance Lead role. - Ensuring regular review of attendance data, weekly and half termly is completed. - Ensuring all parents are aware of the school's attendance expectations and procedures. - Ensuring that every pupil has access to full-time education and will act as early as possible to address patterns of absence. - Ensuring that school's data is shared with the Trust.

-Staff members are responsible for:

-- Following this policy and ensuring pupils do so too. - Ensuring this policy is implemented fairly and consistently. - Modelling good attendance behaviour. - Using their professional judgement and knowledge of individual pupils to inform decisions as to whether any welfare concerns should be escalated. - Accurate completion of the school's attendance registers.

-The Attendance Lead is responsible for:

-- The overall strategic approach to attendance in school. - Developing a clear vision and strategy for improving attendance. - Monitoring attendance and the impact of interventions. - Analysing attendance data and identifying areas of intervention and improvement. - Communicating with pupils and parents about attendance. - Following up on incidents of persistent poor attendance. - Informing the LA of any pupil being deleted from the admission and attendance registers. - Ensure that the attendance policy is on the school's website and is communicated clearly to parents.

-Pupils are responsible for:

-- Attending their lessons and any agreed activities when at school. - Arriving punctually to lessons when at school.

-Parents are responsible for:

-- Providing accurate and up-to-date contact details. - Providing the school with more than one emergency contact number. - Updating the school if their details change. - Ensuring that their children attend school daily when school is open. - Promoting good attendance with their children. - Only request leave of absence in exceptional circumstances.
+- 3.2 The headteacher is responsible for: - The day-to-day implementation and management of this policy and all relevant procedures across the school. - Appointing a member of the SLT to the Attendance Lead role. - Ensuring regular review of attendance data, weekly and half termly is completed. - Ensuring all parents are aware of the school's attendance expectations and procedures. - Ensuring that every pupil has access to full-time education and will act as early as possible to address patterns of absence. - Ensuring that school's data is shared with the Trust. - 3.3 Staff members are responsible for: - Following this policy and ensuring pupils do so too. - Ensuring this policy is implemented fairly and consistently. - Modelling good attendance behaviour. - Using their professional judgement and knowledge of individual pupils to inform decisions as to whether any welfare concerns should be escalated. - Accurate completion of the school's attendance registers. - 3.4 The Attendance Lead is responsible for: - The overall strategic approach to attendance in school. - Developing a clear vision and strategy for improving attendance. - Monitoring attendance and the impact of interventions. - Analysing attendance data and identifying areas of intervention and improvement. - Communicating with pupils and parents about attendance. - Leading a compassionate approach when listening to parents and pupils regarding barriers to attendance. - Following up on incidents of persistent poor attendance. - Enforcing attendance through statutory interventions in cases of persistent poor attendance where other supports have not succeeded. - Informing the LA of any pupil being deleted from the admission and attendance registers. - Ensure that the attendance policy is on the school's website and is communicated clearly to parents. - 3.5 Pupils are responsible for: - Attending their lessons and any agreed activities when at school. - Arriving punctually to lessons when at school. - Following any support provided by the school to improve attendance. - 3.6 Parents are responsible for: - Providing accurate and up-to-date contact details. - Providing the school with more than one emergency contact number. - Updating the school if their details change. - Ensuring that their children attend school daily when school is open. - Promoting good attendance with their children. - Only request leave of absence in exceptional circumstances.

-- Book any medical appointments around the school day where possible. - Notify the school in line with missing education processes as soon as possible when their child is unexpectedly absent because of sickness.
+- Book any medical appointments around the school day where possible. - Notify the school in line with missing education processes as soon as possible when their child is unexpectedly absent because of sickness. - Proactively engaging with any attendance support offered by the school. - Following any family-based support implemented by the school to improve attendance.

-3. Definitions
+4.0 Definitions

-The following definitions apply for the purposes of this policy:

-Absence:

-- Arrival at school after the register has closed - Not attending school for any reason

-Authorised absence:

-- An absence for sickness for which the school has granted leave - Medical or dental appointments which unavoidably fall during school time, for which the school has granted leave - Religious or cultural observances for which the school has granted leave - An absence due to a family emergency

-Unauthorised absence:

-- Parents keeping children off school unnecessarily or without reason - Truancy before or during the school day - Absences which have never been properly explained - Arrival at school after the register has closed - Absence due to shopping, looking after other children or birthdays - Absence due to day trips and holidays in term-time which have not been agreed - Leaving school for no reason during the day

-Persistent absence (PA):

-Missing 10 percent or more of schooling across the year for any reason
+- 4.1 The following definitions apply for the purposes of this policy: - Absence: - Arrival at school after the register has closed - Not attending school for any reason - Authorised absence: - An absence for sickness for which the school has granted leave - Medical or dental appointments which unavoidably fall during school time, for which the school has granted leave - Religious or cultural observances for which the school has granted leave - An absence due to a family emergency - Unauthorised absence: - Parents keeping children off school unnecessarily or without reason - Truancy before or during the school day - Absences which have never been properly explained - Arrival at school after the register has closed - Absence due to shopping, looking after other children or birthdays - Absence due to day trips and holidays in term-time which have not been agreed - Leaving school for no reason during the day - Persistent absence (PA): - Missing 10 percent or more of schooling across the year for any reason

-4. Attendance expectations
+5.0 Attendance expectations